apache/maven-site/content/markdown/configure.md

 FIXME:  WHERE IS THIS DONE?
 IS THIS MAVEN 4 FUNCTIONALITY?

-If you for any reason needs additional artifacts put on the classpath used by Maven, simply list them here with their usual Maven coordinates.
+If you for any reason needs additional artifacts put on the classpath used by Maven in your project, simply list them here with their usual Maven coordinates.

 ```xml